getify/Functional-Light-JS/apA.md

 // ["WRITTEN","SOMETHING"]
 ```

 **Note:** We should make an observation about the `compose(..)` order in the previous two snippets, which may be confusing.
 Recall that in our original example chain, we `map(strUppercase)` and then `filter(isLongEnough)` and finally `filter(isShortEnough)`; those operations indeed happen in that order.
-But in Chapter 4, we learned that `compose(..)` typically has the effect of running its functions in reverse order.
+But in Chapter 4, we learned that `compose(..)` typically has the effect of running its functions in reverse order of listing.
 So why don't we need to reverse the order *here* to get the same desired outcome?
-The abstraction of the `listCombination(..)` from each reducer has the effect of reversing the effective applied order of operations under the hood.
-So counter-intuitively, when composing tranducers, you actually want to list them in desired order!
+The abstraction of the `combinationFn(..)` from each reducer reverses the effective applied order of operations under the hood.
+So counter-intuitively, when composing a tranducer, you actually want to list them in desired order of execution!

 #### List Combination: Pure vs Impure

-Let's revisit our `listCombination(..)` implementation:
+As a quick aside, let's revisit our `listCombination(..)` implementation:

 ```js
 function listCombination(list,val) {